biancapower/bchat/README.md

 # BChat

 A simple group chat application built using Node and React.
+Currently a work in progress.

 The B is for Bianca ;)